schwark/habitat-hunterdouglasplatinum/README.md

 This is an integration for Hubitat hubs to control shades that use the Hunter Douglas Platinum Gateway hub.
 This is NOT for PowerView shades.

-To use, go to your Hubitat hub, Go to Developer tools / Drivers Code and paste and save each of these files separately
+To use, go to your Hubitat hub, Go to Developer tools / Drivers Code / Add New Driver and paste and save each of these files separately

 1. https://raw.githubusercontent.com/schwark/hubitat-hunterdouglasplatinum/main/platinum-bridge.groovy
 2. https://raw.githubusercontent.com/schwark/hubitat-hunterdouglasplatinum/main/platinum-scene-switch.groovy